ClevernessTech/CISC3140-MW2-Repository/Lab 6/readme.md

 ```

 which creates a remote url called *origin*.
 If you don't have SSH setup, HTTPS still works for Github but it is depreciated so eventually you won't be able to push with it.
 Plus, SSH is also more secure.
 Now you aren't limited to uploading to github, or only 1 remote location.
 You can add multiple, just give them different names.

+Step 6) You want to now push the files to your remote repository.
+We have committed the changes we want to commit, we have specified a remote url called origin, and we are only working on the master branch(default name for my main branch) so that's the branch we are going to be pushing for this.

+One other option you may want to add if you have multiple people working on an online repository is to set your online repository as your upstream with the **-u** option.
+If you try to push, but the online repository has changed since you last committed or pulled from it, you will encounter an error possibly.
+Doing a simple **git pull** will resolve any conflicts before the push.

+Below is the output I saw when pushing to Repo1.
 ```
 cleverness@pop-os:~/Repo 1$ git push -u origin master Enumerating objects: 3, done.